Vargodl/DVwords-WeekenStrung/README.md

 I intend to obscure specific embarassing intimacies of any specific person, especially my current and previous long term relationships, so some of this will be generalized, anonymized and/or altered for effect to protect the innocent and mock the guilty.

+April 22

+UrthDay

+Some words are explosive in the pregnant cauldron of meaning, fissioning AND fusing.
+Kindle for brainfires.

+Brotherson

 April 21